lgroschen/check_domain/README.md

 	     Response time to result in warning status (days) -c
-	     Response time to result in critical status (days)
+	     Response time to result in critical status (days) -s
+		 Specify a whois server (whois.internic.net by default)

 	This plugin will use the whois service to get the expiration date for the domain name.
 	Example: